img02/a-ffxiv-hunt-tracker/README.md

 >S Ranks: {Name} in zone.
 >A and B: {Name} nearby.

+Hotkeys can be changed in the hotkeys window, hotkeys require a modifier + key.
+Currently only CTRL and SHIFT are usuable, and not all key combos can be set, as some are default System / Global hotkeys.

 ## Config.json

 Settings changed in the settings window are saved here.
-You have edit the json file manually, but be careful.
+You can edit the json file manually, but be careful.
 If you break something you can delete this file and rerun the program.
 It will create a new default config on startup.

 You can manually customise the hotkeys using the enums in the following links: